rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

+This page describes how to download and build the Rust compiler and associated tools and libraries from the current git sources.
+If you're more interested in _using_ Rust than in hacking on the Rust compiler, you might prefer to install a released version.

 ## Prerequisites

 Version numbers listed here are "what we're using"; the code may well work with earlier versions of these tools, but we don't know minimum version requirements.